-We have implemented international safety systems and practices to ensure safety across our operations Through our robust Through our robust manufacturing, superior-quality products and ongoing enhancement initiatives, we forge enduring relationships with our stakeholders, thereby generating sustainable value for them.
+We have implemented international safety systems and practices to ensure safety across our operations.
+Through our robust manufacturing, superior-quality products and ongoing enhancement initiatives, we forge enduring relationships with our stakeholders, thereby generating sustainable value for them.

-Acquisition by Anupam Rasavan
+Acquisition by Anupam Rasayan

-Anupam Rasayan is one of the largest users of potassium fluoride (KF) in Analysis in assyon is yet of the largest users of possissimilational etyl india.
+Anupam Rasayan is one of the largest users of potassium fluoride (KF) in India.
 Over the years, the Company has gained requisite skill set, technical expertise and know-how to handle KF as a fluorinating agent, which gives it the confidence to develop hydrogen fluoride (HF) products that have varied applications in industries such as agro, pharma and polymers.